cohstats/coh3-stats/README.md

 1. Go to https://github.com/cohstats/coh3-data and generate the new data as per readme
 2. Create a new tag in coh3-data as per readme
-3. Update config.ts in the root 4.
-Add the patch into object patches 5.
-Update latestPatch variable with the key of the new patch
+3. Update config.ts in the root
+4. Add the patch into object patches
+5. Update latestPatch variable with the key of the new patch
+6. If new maps has been added - fix them in src/coh3/coh3-data.ts
-4. Run the project and verify that all pages work as expected
+7. Run the project and verify that all pages work as expected

 ### How to update the sitemap after adding new pages